compl-ai/compl-ai/README.md

 - Extensive set of supported [providers](providers/README.md) (API, Cloud, Local).
 - A custom eval CLI (run `complai --help` for usage)

 Community contributions for benchmarks and new mappings are welcome!
 We are actively looking to exapand our EU AI Act and Code of Practice technical interpretation and benchmark coverage.
-See the [contribution guide](#-contributing) section below.
+See the [contributing](#-contributing) section below.

 ## ⏩ Quickstart
 To run an evaluation yourself, please follow the instructions below (or contact us through [compl-ai.org](https://compl-ai.org)).